-The 2014 update maintains the core vision established in the 2004 plan, and utilizes similar methods to identify high-value conservation lands and projects.
+The 2020 update maintains the core vision established in the 2004 plan and validated in the 2014 update.
+Similar methods are used to identify high-value conservation lands and projects.
 The 2014 process included an extensive review and update of GIS data that was used to refine high-value conservation lands and to identify high-value projects.
-The high value conservation lands layer from the 2004 plan is one of the layers utilized in 2014 so as to capture expert and community input from that process.
+The 2014 update also extended the 19 watershed-based subareas to the full county limits.
+The 2020 update continues to utilize this methodology with updated GIS data.
 Discussion with stakeholders and conservation partners informed the identification of specific project opportunities.

-The 2014 update is not connected to any single funding source, nor does it include a specific funding proposal.
+The 2020 update is not connected to any single funding source, nor does it include a specific funding proposal.
 Rather, the update examines a wide range of funding opportunities that might be used to support project implementation (see Appendix D).
-Geographic boundaries of the 19 watershed-based county subareas extend to the full county limits in the 2014 update.